How does this medication work? What will it do for me?

 Heart rhythm: Dabrafenib can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
-If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you are at risk for heart rhythm problems (e.g., have heart failure, angina, or low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Other cancers: New cancerous lesions on the skin, such as squamous cell cancer or new melanomas can occur while you are taking dabrafenib.
-It is important to have your skin examined before starting this medication, every 2 months while you are taking this medication and again 6 months after stopping the medication.
-Signs of squamous cell cancer include sores, warts of bumps that bleed or do not heal.
+It is important to have your skin examined before starting this medication, every 2 months while you are taking this medication, and until 6 months after stopping the medication.
+Signs of squamous cell cancer include sores, warts, or bumps that bleed or do not heal.
 Signs of melanoma include moles with an irregular shape, border, or colour that are changing shape or are growing.
 If you notice any of these signs, contact your doctor as soon as possible.

 It is also possible to develop other cancers while taking dabrafenib.
 Discuss your concerns with your doctor before starting to take dabrafenib.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Women of childbearing age who are taking dabrafenib should use an effective method of birth control such as condoms during treatment and for 4 weeks after stopping the medication.
-Dabrafenib is likely to decrease the effectiveness of birth control pills and should not be used as the only form of birth control.
+Dabrafenib is likely to decrease the effectiveness of birth control pills, which should not be used as the only form of birth control.